ybouilla/dataset_design/Readme.md

 **disclaimer**: This repos is merly a scheme for the redesign of `Dataset` class, it cannot be used "as is", as it is lacking fedbiomed classes.
 This work is WIP

-## 1. Goal 1: make it extendable to other kinf of datasets
+## 1. Goal 1: make it extendable to other kind of datasets

 one can include a `BidsDataset` for instance